ethersphere/bee-docs/docs/access-the-swarm/host-your-website.md

 [http://localhost:1633/bzz/swarm.eth/](http://localhost:1633/bzz/swarm.eth/)

 :::info
-Use the `resolver-options` flag to point the bee resolver to any ENS compatible smart-contract on any EVM compatible chain
+Use the `resolver-options` flag to point the Bee resolver to any ENS compatible smart-contract on any EVM compatible chain
 :::
 :::warn
 Make sure you trust the gateway you are interacting with!
 To ensure that you are retrieving the correct content, run your own ENS resolver and Bee node.